cockpit-project/cockpit/doc/protocol.md

  * "tag": The transaction tag for the returned file content.
 The tag for a non-existing file is "-".

-It is not permitted to send data in an fsdir1 channel.
-This channel sends an "done" when all file data was sent.
+It is not permitted to send data in an fslist1 channel.
+This channel sends a "done" when all file data was sent.

-Payload: fswrite1
+Payload: fsreplace1
 -----------------

 Replace the content of a file.